What is Traditional Chinese Medicine?

 If you need to cancel or reschedule your appointment, kindly do so at the earliest opportunity as this time slot can be offered to someone else.

-The absence of 24 hours notice or no-show will result in patient being responsible for the full cost of treatment.
+The absence of 24 hours notice or no-show will result in patient being subject to a cancellation fee.